Daniel-Uchay/alx-system_engineering-devops/0x01-shell_permissions/README.md

 Script 7.
 7-everybody - Script that adds execution permission to the owner, the group owner and the other users, to the file hello

+Script 8.
+8-James_Bond - Script that Write a script that sets the permission to the file hello as follows:
+    *Owner: no permission at all
+    *Group: no permission at all
+    *Other users: all the permissions